jackjburnett/jackjburnett.github.io/_projects/pro2_project.md

 During the summer school, I gained professional insight into PCB design and manufacture, component selection and sourcing, and designing for manufacturing.
 I had hands-on experience with surface mount assembly, reliable firmware, and testing through [solder:bit](https://github.com/devices-lab/solderbit-gamepad).
 Many great projects were presented over the course of the summer school, such as [Wakayima](https://prosquared.org/2024-LSS-Papers/2024-LSS-Boyd-paper.pdf) and [Print and Place Isotyping Board](https://prosquared.org/2024-LSS-Papers/2024-LSS-Child-paper.pdf), with prizes given to those that showed the greatest potential for impact.
-My project was selected for one of the three £1000 awards at the summer school, which will go towards funding the studies to ensure end-users can receive prototypes for free.
+My project was selected for one of the [three £1000 awards by the pro² network+](https://www.linkedin.com/posts/prosquaredplus_pro2summerschool2024-activity-7237388586831032321-ssCH?utm_source=share&utm_medium=member_desktop), which will be used to fund the studies and ensure end-users can receive prototypes for free.

 # The Idea